History of PlayStation in Timeline

 PlayStation 2 Slim Console PS2 (Renewed)

-December 2003: PlayStation and PS one shipped a combined total of 102.49 million units
+December 2003: PlayStation and PS one Combined Shipments Reach 102.49 Million Units

-By December 2003, the original PlayStation and PS one had shipped a combined total of 102.49 million units.
+By December 2003, the PlayStation and PS one had shipped a combined total of 102.49 million units.

-December 2004: PlayStation Portable (PSP) Original Model Release
+December 2004: PlayStation Portable Original Model Release

-2004: PlayStation 2 Slimline released
+2004: PlayStation 2 Slimline Released

-March 2005: PlayStation Portable (PSP) Original Model Release
+March 2005: PlayStation Portable Original Model Release

-November 29, 2005: PS2 reached 100 million units shipped
+November 29, 2005: PS2 Reaches 100 Million Units Shipped

 On November 29, 2005, the PS2 became the fastest game console to reach 100 million units shipped, accomplishing the feat within 5 years and 9 months from its launch.